ansys/pydpf-core/docs/source/user_guide/server_types.rst

 DPF is based on a **client-server** architecture.
 It allows **local** or **remote** client-server **communication** capabilities.

-The DPF server is a set of files that enables DPF capabilities.
+The DPF Server is a set of files that enables DPF capabilities.

 The different DPF client APIs (CPython, IronPython, C++, and so on) enable the use of these capabilities.